getify/Functional-Light-JS/ch3.md

 What do you think?
 Points or no points for you?

 **Note:** Still want more practice with point-free style coding?
-We'll revisit this technique in "Revisiting Points" in Chapter 4, combined with new-found knowledge of function composition.
+We'll revisit this technique in "Revisiting Points" in Chapter 4, based on new-found knowledge of function composition.

 ## Summary